EGTortuero/viga/README.txt

 HISTORY:

-v 0.1.0 - Current version of the program.
+v 0.2.0 - Added parallelization of BLAST and HHSUITE.
+To do that, GNU Parallel (Tange 2011) is required.
+To disable this option, run the program with the "--noparallel" option. v 0.1.0 - Original version of the program.